-Since the work week in the Arab world runs from Sunday to Thursday, I decided to split my trip into two: the first three days would be with my friend seeing the new, international Dubai, followed by two days exploring old Dubai while she worked.
+Since the workweek in the Arab world runs from Sunday to Thursday, I decided to split my trip into two: the first three days would be with my friend seeing the new, international Dubai, followed by two days exploring old Dubai while she worked.

 Given that Dubai is a Middle Eastern city with strict laws about vice, I didn’t imagine there’d be too much “craziness” there.
-My trip would be mellow, spent by the pool and in low key hotel bars and international restaurants.
+My trip would be mellow, spent by the pool, and in low key hotel bars and international restaurants.

-I was very wrong!
+I was very wrong.

 “New” Dubai shocked me by how lubricated with alcohol it was.
 From the ritual of Friday brunch to the fall-down drunks in bars, the 2-for-1 specials, and endless happy hours, I was surprised at how much partying there was in a city that only allowed alcohol in very limited forms.1

 I think this has a lot to do with the fact that you’re in a culture you will always have outsider status in, that most of your new friends are met via work and will probably leave in a few years, and because there’s a sense that it is all temporary and fake.
 It’s not real life.
 It’s this little world we live in right now — a bubble — so why not have fun?

 In Dubai, it’s an all-day, all-you-can-eat-and-drink bender.
 More than that, it is a ritual.
 A tradition.
 “Have you experienced brunch?” people would ask.
 “You can’t come to Dubai and not brunch.
 It’s part of the city’s culture!”
-(By that I think they meant expat culture!)
+(By that, I think they meant expat culture.)

 So, when Sunday rolled around and my friend went off to work, I was excited to explore “old” Dubai and get a peek at local life.
 In this part of town, there weren’t any skyscrapers, expats, or Western stores — just mosques, markets, small restaurants, and shops.